djplaner/canvas-collections/docs/reference/conceptual-model/objects/dates.md

 Both the _start_ and _stop_ date are specified using the same combination of properties.

+!!! note "Choosing a _week_ is the minimum required for a date to be considered configured"

+    i.e. once _start_ date has a week chosen, calculation of current date will commence.

+#### Date properties

 | Property | Description |
 | --- | --- |
 | Date label | A text label that will be added before the date (range). e.g. "Starts" or "Due". |